museum4punkt0/Masken-der-Welt/README.md

 Concept by Fasnachtsmuesum Schloss Langenstein <br>

-UX, Development by contexagon GmbH <br>
+Software development, UX and 3D scans of the masks by contexagon GmbH <br>

 Design, rendering, animation by Daniel Boehme <br>